gazebosim/gz-transport/tutorials/06_python_support.md

 Received Vector3: [x: 4.0, y: 15.0, z: 20.0]
 ```
 ## Threading in Gazebo Transport
 The way Gazebo Transport is implemented, it creates several threads each time a node, publisher, subscriber, etc is created.
 While this allows us to have a better paralization in processes, a downside is possible race conditions that might occur if the ownership/access of variables is shared across multiple processes.
-Even though python have it's [GIL](https://wiki.python.org/moin/GlobalInterpreterLock), all the available features are bindings created for it's C++ implementation, in other words, downsides commented before are still an issue to be careful.
+Even though Python have it's [GIL](https://wiki.python.org/moin/GlobalInterpreterLock), all the available features are bindings created for it's C++ implementation, in other words, downsides commented before are still an issue to be careful.
 We recommend to always use threading locks when working with object that are used in several places (publisher and subscribers).

 We developed a couple of examples that demonstrate this particular issue.
 Take a look at a publisher and subscriber (whithin the same node) that have race conditions triggered in the [data_race_without_mutex.py](https://github.com/gazebosim/gz-transport/blob/gz-transport13/python/examples/data_race_without_mutex.py) file.
 The proposed solution to this issue is to use the `threading` library, you can see the same example with a mutex in the [data_race_with_mutex.py](https://github.com/gazebosim/gz-transport/blob/gz-transport13/python/examples/data_race_with_mutex.py) file.